tytydraco/yessleep/out/I_recently_started_working_at_a_fast_food_restaurant_Something_weird_happened_during_the_night_shift_PART_2.md

 Gym rats, man.

 After that guy ate half our supply of cooked meat, I headed to the walk-in freezer in the back to grab some more frozen patties.

 When I opened it up, cold air flowed out like fog.
-That was creepy.
-I left the door propped open while I walked inside, but that's when–
+I left the door propped open while I walked inside, and that's when–

 "No!
 Shit!"